5 Fun Hanukkah Traditions You Can Enjoy with Your Family

 Lighting the Hanukkiah as a family is an ideal time to pause and reflect on the Light of Yeshua, remember the God of miracles, and slow down for a few moments out of the day.
 With so much busyness during this season, it’s easy to skip over the importance of being together as a family, teaching your children and grandchildren the benefits and blessings of rest, and dedicating time to God and each other.

-The Hanukkah story can be a challenge to tell younger children.
-But there are great lessons and biblical truths within the story of Hanukkah that can encourage the younger generation to stand firm in their faith, even when the culture against them seems to be winning the battle.
+The Hanukkah story can be a challenge for younger children to understand.
+However, there are great lessons and biblical truths within the story of Hanukkah that can encourage the younger generation to stand firm in their faith, even when the culture against them seems to be winning the battle.

-By using the story of Hanukkah written for children, you can help the next generation discover strength, might, and God’s miracle-working power.
+A Hanukkah story written for children helps them discover strength, might, and God’s miracle-working power.
 In today’s world, it is critical for the older generation to sow seeds and leave a legacy for the next generation, and this is what the Hanukkah story is all about.

 Fun Hanukkah Traditions | The Benefits for Believers and Their Families

-As more Believers come to understand the times in which we live, much like sons of Issachar, the Lord is revealing more about their spiritual heritage, connecting them to the roots of their faith, and showing them what they “ought to do” (see 1 Chronicles 12:32).
+As more Believers understand the times in which we live, much like sons of Issachar, the Lord reveals more about their spiritual heritage, connects them to the roots of their faith, and shows them how to reclaim what was stolen (see 1 Chronicles 12:32).

 Nations are stepping away from biblical principles and godly instruction.
 However, hope and restoration are being released into the family structure.
 God is restoring families.
 The nations will arise because the families within those nations are returning to the Lord and teaching their children the ways of God.